GuduleLapointe/w4os/README.md

 - Chose one of the config methods:
   - *Easiest*: `mv hg_helpers_scripts /var/www/html/` (or whatever your web root directory is)
   - *Safests*: recommanded): add this line in your apache config:
-  `Alias /helper /opt/opensim/lib/hg_helper_scripts/helper`
+  `Alias /helper /opt/opensim/lib/flexible_helper_scripts/helper`
-  (replace path with your hg_helper_scripts directory location, keep "/helper" subfolder even if it does not exiqst for now)
+  (replace path with your flexible_helper_scripts directory location, keep "/helper" subfolder even if it does not exiqst for now)
 - cd to the new location
 - run `./setup_dtl_nsl_scripts.sh` to install,
   - answer "y" to replace or update dtl nsl core scripts